fluttercandies/flutter_photo_manager/README.md

 ### Get assets (`AssetEntity`)

 Assets (images/videos/audios) are abstracted as the [`AssetEntity`][] class.
-It represents a series of search column with `MediaStore` on Android, and the `PHAsset` object on iOS/macOS.
+It represents a series fields with `MediaStore` on Android, and the `PHAsset` object on iOS/macOS.

 #### From `AssetPathEntity`